Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: More Empirical Results

 \subsection{More Results on Skill-diverse Expert Learning}

 This appendix further evaluates the skill-diverse expert learning strategy on CIFAR100-LT, Places-LT and iNaturalist 2018 datasets.
 We report the results in Table~\ref{table_expert_learning_supp}, from which we draw the following observations.
-RIDE~\cite{wang2020long} is one of the state-of-the-art ensemble learning based methods and tries to learn diverse distribution-aware experts by maximizing the divergence among expert predictions.
+RIDE~\cite{wang2020long} is one of the state-of-the-art ensemble-based long-tailed methods, which tries to learn diverse distribution-aware experts by maximizing the divergence among expert predictions.
 However, such a method cannot learn sufficiently diverse experts.
-As shown in Table~\ref{table_expert_learning_supp}, the three experts in RIDE perform very similarly on various groups of classes and have similar overall performance on all benchmark datasets.
-Such results show that simply maximizing the KL divergence of different experts' predictions is not sufficient to learn visibly diverse distribution-aware experts.
+As shown in Table~\ref{table_expert_learning_supp}, the three experts in RIDE perform very similarly on various groups of classes under all benchmark datasets, and each expert has similar overall performance on each dataset.
+Such results demonstrate that simply maximizing the KL divergence of different experts' predictions is not sufficient to learn visibly diverse distribution-aware experts.

-In contrast, our proposed method learns the skill-diverse experts by directly training each expert with their own corresponding expertise-guided loss.
-To be specific, the forward expert seeks to learn the long-tailed training distribution, so we directly train it with the cross-entropy loss.
-For the uniform expert, we use the balanced softmax loss to simulate the uniform test distribution.
-For the backward expert, we design a novel inverse softmax loss to train the expert so that it can simulate the inversely long-tailed class distribution.
+In contrast, our proposed method learns the skill-diverse experts by directly training each expert with their customized expertise-guided objective functions, respectively.
+To be specific, the forward expert $E_1$ seeks to learn the long-tailed training distribution, so we directly train it with the cross-entropy loss.
+For the uniform expert $E_2$, we use the balanced softmax loss to simulate the uniform test distribution.
+For the backward expert $E_3$, we design a novel inverse softmax loss to train the expert, so that it simulates the inversely long-tailed class distribution.
 Table~\ref{table_expert_learning_supp} shows that the three experts trained by our method are visibly diverse and skilled in handling different class distributions.
 Specifically, the forward expert is skilled in many-shot classes, the uniform expert is more balanced with higher overall performance, and the backward expert is good at few-shot classes.
-Because of such a novel design that enhances expert diversity, our method is able to obtain more promising performance compared to RIDE.
+Because of such a novel design that enhances expert diversity, our method achieves more promising ensemble performance compared to RIDE.